birdbrained/tika-lambda/README.md

 Heavily based on the work in https://github.com/gnethercutt/tika-lambda

+## COS Chages

+- Set permissions on extracted content to public read

 Main changes from the original version:
  - TikaLambdaHandler is no longer abstract.
 It saves the tika-extracted text back to the S3 bucket with the same key + ".extract"
  - More logging